 1975 NFC DIVISIONAL PLAYOFFS

-If there is a more famous and more controversial play in NFL history, it might be the touchdown pass from Roger Staubach to Drew Pearson to win the 1975 NFC Divisional Playoff between the Cowboys and Vikings, know as the Hail Mary.
-Nate Wright, Paul Krause and generations of Vikings fans (including those born after 1975) will always contend Pearson committed offensive pass interference.
-Unsurprisingly, Cowboy fans shrug and say, “Hey, it’s football” or “The defender fell down.”
-Impossible to argue with those statements because it is football and the defender did fall down.
+If there is a more famous and more controversial play in NFL history, it might be the touchdown pass from Roger Staubach to Drew Pearson to win the 1975 NFC Divisional Playoff between the Cowboys and Vikings, known as the Hail Mary.
+Nate Wright, Paul Krause, and generations of Vikings fans (including those born after 1975) will always contend Pearson committed offensive pass interference.
+Unsurprisingly, Cowboy fans shrug and say, “Hey, it’s football,” or “The defender fell down.”
+Impossible to argue with those statements because it is football, and the defender did fall down.
 Whether or not he was pushed down is another question entirely.
 Pearson spoke with me about the play in an interview for the Texas Sports Hall of Fame.

 1979 AFC CHAMPIONSHIP